Norfolk Children's Services Attendance Strategy - Attendance is Everyone's Business

 What we have done so far:

-• A parent survey was launched in July 2023 in order to understand the support and advice parents and carers need.
-We received over 800 responses to this survey and we are analysing the findings to inform further practice development and targeted campaigns.
+- A parent survey conducted in the Summer of 2023 in order to understand the support and advice parents and carers need.
+We received over 800 responses to this survey; we analysed the findings to inform further practice development and targeted campaigns.

-• We have consulted with one of the local Youth Advisory Boards who have provided valuable feedback which is informing our approach.
+- We consulted with one of the local Youth Advisory Boards who have provided valuable feedback which is informing our approach.

 Effective Intervention